-Perhaps the most common “hard case” brought up in support of legalizing abortion is rape.
-Even in these unfortunate, uncontrollable circumstances, abortion is still not a solution.
+Perhaps the most common “hard cases” brought up in support of legalizing abortion are rape and incest.
+Even in these unfortunate, uncontrollable circumstances, the woman still has other options.
 Undoubtedly, the young woman who faces this decision will face pain, confusion, and shame.
 But perhaps this is an opportunity for her to take control when she previously could not.
 It is a chance for her to choose good instead of evil, give life rather than destroy it.
-Perhaps this is a chance for her to be better than her attacker and grant life and joy to the child by either keeping and raising him, or allowing a loving couple to adopt him.
+Perhaps this is a chance for her to grant life and joy to the child by either keeping and raising him, or allowing a loving couple to adopt him.